SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode/readme.md

 > Note:
 >
 > 1. In concurrent mode, STA and AP should be configured on the same channel.
 The STA instance shall first scan for the specified external AP, wherein the channel number of AP is fetched and passed as an argument during SoftAP creation.
-> 2. Valid values for CHANNEL_NO are 1 to 11 in 2.4GHz band and 36 to 48 & 149 to 165 in 5GHz.
-In this example, default configured band is 2.4GHz.
+> 2. Valid values for CHANNEL_NO are 1 to 11 in 2.4 GHz band and 36 to 48 and 149 to 165 in 5 GHz.
+In this example, default configured band is 2.4 GHz.

 - Other STA instance configurations can be modified if required in `default_wifi_ap_profile` configuration structure.

 > Note:
 >
-> 1. This application is not providing the facility to configure the Access Point’s IP Parameters.
-Default IP address of the Silicon Labs Access point is **192.168.100.76**
+> 1. This application is not providing the facility to configure the access point’s IP Parameters.
+Default IP address of the Silicon Labs access point is **192.168.100.76**.
-> 2. In concurrent mode, the IP networks of Silicon Labs STA and Silicon Labs Access Point both should be different.
-Configure Wireless Access Point IP network(Ex: 192.168.0.1) other than Silicon Labs Access point IP network.
+> 2. In concurrent mode, the IP networks of Silicon Labs STA and Silicon Labs access point both should be different.
+Configure Wireless Access Point IP network (Ex: 192.168.0.1) other than Silicon Labs access point IP network.

 #### Open **sl_wifi_device.h** file.
-User can also refer the `sl_wifi_default_concurrent_configuration` and can modify/create configurations as per their needs and requirements
+You can also refer to `sl_wifi_default_concurrent_configuration` and modify/create configurations as per your needs and requirements.
 >
 > Note:
 >
 > - In `sl_wifi_default_concurrent_configuration`, `oper_mode` must be `SL_SI91X_CONCURRENT_MODE` for this example.

+> Note:
+> You can configure default region-specific regulatory information using `sl_wifi_region_db_config.h`.

-Configure the following parameters in `app.c` to test throughput app as per requirements
+Configure the following parameters in `app.c` to test throughput app as per requirements:

   - Client/Server IP Settings